-The ORC turns on the air bag Warning Light on the instrument panel if a malfunction in any part of the system is detected.
-If the air bag Warning Light is illuminated, have an authorized dealer service the ORC system immediately.
+• The Occupant Restraint Control module turns on the Air Bag Warning Light on the instrument panel if a malfunction in any part of the system is detected.
+If the Air Bag Warning Light is illuminated, the air bag system may not be working properly and the 9-1-1 system may not be able to send a signal to a 9-1-1 operator.
+If the Air Bag Warning Light is illuminated, have an authorized dealer service the ORC system immediately.